 Communications with the General Counsel are protected by the privilege for attorney-client communications and therefore are confidential, if they are made for the purpose of seeking legal advice on behalf of the university.
 Such communications can be revealed only to other university officials on a need-to-know basis.

 Communications with the General Counsel on personal legal matters (including matters against the university) or on non-legal matters are not privileged or confidential.
 The General Counsel may be affirmatively obligated to disclose any such communications to other university officials if the communications implicate the university's legal interests.

 If you are not sure whether your matter is university-related or a personal one, check with General Counsel before sending any communications that you wish to remain confidential.
 Although e-mail communications are protected by the attorney-client privilege to the same extent as communications made by other means, e-mail is not completely secure.
 Individuals are encouraged to exercise appropriate discretion in using e-mail to communicate about sensitive matters.

-The Office of the General Counsel seeks to advance the mission of SFA by providing legal advice and consultation to the Board of Regents, president, executive officers and other senior staff on a broad range of laws, regulations and policies that impact the university.
+The Office of the General Counsel seeks to advance the mission of SFA by providing legal advice and consultation to the president, executive officers and other senior staff on a broad range of laws, regulations and policies that impact the university.
 Our office is proud to serve as a liaison between the university and its related and affiliated entities on legal and policy issues.